 A. AACC does not have residence halls and does not charge access fees for off-campus access.

 Q. What hardware and software standards, if any, does the campus require, recommend, and/or support?

 A. The college supports Microsoft Office software as standard.

 Q. What kinds of services (help desk, training, trouble-shooting) are provided by the campus, and when are they available?

 A. AACC’s Technical Call Center (TCC) provides assistance with MyAACC, problems with campus equipment and login issues.
 The Technical Call Center is located in Careers 108; we can be reached at 410-777-HELP (4357) or email@example.com.
 The college also provides necessary training to ensure faculty and staff members maintain the appropriate level of technological currency.

 Q. Does the campus have a plan for keeping its hardware and software current, and if so, what is the replacement cycle?

 A. The college’s annual technology budget includes funding to sustain the college’s technological infrastructure, including a replacement cycle for personal computers, printers, servers, laptops, projection units and network equipment.
-Lab and instructional computers are replaced every three years.

 Q. If you bring your own computer to school, what kind of technical support can you expect from the campus?